Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 • An Emitter error occurred that caused the subscription to fail.

-A complete message can include an errors containing an array of GraphQL errors.
+A complete message can include an errors field containing an array of GraphQL errors.
 This field is required if the subscription failed and optional if it completed successfully (it's usually an empty list in this case):

 On receiving a complete message, Router terminates the associated subscription.